sysartifacts/sysartifacts.github.io/README.md

 # Systems Research Artifacts (sysartifacts)

-Sysartifacts (https://sysartifacts-generalize.github.io/) hosts the artifact evaluation of multiple conferences (EuroSys, OSDI, SOSP) .
-While started for SOSP'19, the website was generalized to also host the AE's for EuroSys and OSDI.
+The [sysartifacts website](https://sysartifacts.github.io/) hosts the artifact evaluation of multiple conferences (EuroSys, OSDI, SOSP).
+While initially for SOSP'19, the website was generalized to also host the AE's for EuroSys and OSDI.
 As part of the generalization we changed from static HTML pages to a Jekyll-rendered site.
 This process is integrated into github pages.
 This